cosmos/ibc/spec/ics-25-handler-interface/README.md

 function createClient(ClientOptions options) -> string
 ```

-`queryClient` queries a client by a known identifier, returning the associated metadata and root of trust if found.
+`queryClient` queries a client by a known identifier, returning the associated metadata and consensus state if found.

 ```coffeescript
 function queryClient(string identifier) -> Maybe<ClientInfo>